 What are mutual funds?

-A mutual fund pools money from numerous investors and invests it into different securities.
+A mutual fund pools money from numerous investors and invests it in different securities.
 Think of it as a basket holding different types of investment assets.

 A mutual fund can invest in such things as: